EnvoyAI/examples/test-helloworld/README.md

 In the future this metadata will be searchable if you agree to make the algorithm publicly available.

 ### 5 CUDA
-The EnvoyAI Platform supports Nvidia CUDA 8 and CuDNN 5.
+The EnvoyAI Platform supports nVidia CUDA 8 and CuDNN 5.
 If your algorithm require a different version, please contact us and we will try to make it available.

 Use the __LABEL__ `com.envoyai.nvidia` to enable CUDA support.
 ```Dockerfile
 LABEL com.envoyai.nvidia=true
 ```

-You will likely want to base your Docker image off of an Nvidia example.
+You will likely want to base your Docker image off of an nVidia example.
 ```Dockerfile
 FROM nvidia/cuda:8.0-cudnn5-runtime-ubuntu14.04
 ```